gwu-libraries/sfm-ui/docs/data_dictionary.rst

 Social Feed Manager captures entire tweets, with all their data.
 To download selected, processed fields for each tweet in a user timeline, use the csv export option, available on each user page.

+This data dictionary currently only describes SFM's Twitter exports.
+Tumblr, Flickr, and Weibo exports contain fewer columns that are generally self-explanatory and/or are similar to the columns described here in the Twitter export.

 For more info about source tweet data, see the `Twitter API documentation <https://dev.twitter.com/docs>`_, including `Tweets <https://dev.twitter.com/docs/platform-objects/tweets>`_ and `Entities <https://dev.twitter.com/docs/platform-objects/entities>`_.

 +-------------------------+-----------------------------------------------------+--------------------------------------------------+